Markov processes on time-like graphs: Time-like graphs

-\begin{remark} It is easy to see that if $\GG = (\VV,\EE)$ is a TLG with infinite number of vertices then all vertices have degree 3, except for at most two vertices with degree 1. \end{remark}
+(ii) It is easy to see that if $\GG= (\VV,\EE)$ is a TLG with infinite number of vertices, then all vertices have degree 3, except for at most two vertices with degree 1. \end{remark}